Types of Frontotemporal Disorders

 Two rare neurological disorders associated with FTLD, corticobasal syndrome (CBS) and progressive supranuclear palsy (PSP), occur when the parts of the brain that control movement are affected.
 The disorders may affect thinking and language abilities, too.

 PSP causes problems with balance and walking.
 People with the disorder typically move slowly, experience unexplained falls, lose facial expression, and have body stiffness, especially in the neck and upper body—symptoms similar to those of Parkinson’s disease.
 A hallmark sign of PSP is trouble with eye movements, particularly looking down.
 These symptoms may give the face a fixed stare.
-Behavior problems can also develop.
+Problems with behavior, memory, problem solving, and judgment can also develop.

 Other movement-related frontotemporal disorders include frontotemporal dementia with parkinsonism and frontotemporal dementia with amyotrophic lateral sclerosis (FTD-ALS).